SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/5_setup_ea_cicd.md

     ![](images/2_ea_bas_04_create.png)

-2. Select "Continuous Integration and Delivery" as Service and select "default" as service plan.
+2. Select "Continuous Integration and Delivery" as the Service and select "default" as the service plan.

     Click "Create"